-In 2013 the lawmakers in Missouri and Michigan gave local governments the power to make decisions about ATV roadway use.
+In 2013 lawmakers in Missouri and Michigan gave local governments the power to make decisions about ATV roadway use.
 The Iowa measure decided that county roads across the state could be opened since rider groups backed them, but local committees stalled this plan temporarily.
 Local initiatives are moving ahead with the measures proposed.

-Adler said this is important since ATVs are built more powerful, more extensive, and making them more dangerous.
+The federal Consumer Product Safety Commission acting chairman Robert Adler spoke.
+He said the agency studied ATV safety and considered new regulations to govern the design of this type of vehicle.
+Adler said this is important since ATVs are built more robust and extensive, making them more dangerous.
 Ehline Law Firm sees cases like this regularly.
 Also, we are riders ourselves.
 In any event, it is doubtful that California will open more unfamiliar public roads to cyclists.